Whimsy Stick

 70%+

-Of behavior issues link to incomplete sequences
+Of common behavior issues trace to incomplete sequences, per trainer field data

 Wolf to dog evolution illustrating the inherited predatory motor pattern